Chinese Meaning of Numbers

 If we bear this distinction in our thoughts, we’ve got a head start in our Chinese meaning of numbers and interpretations.

-Now here is a list of Chinese Meaning of Numbers to broaden your perspectives of the potential inherent in numerology:
+Here is a list of Chinese meaning of numbers to broaden your perspectives of the potential inherent in numerology:

 Have you ever submerged yourself in sensory deprivation?
 Give it a try sometime and you’ll touch on the expanse of number zero.
 Zeros are tricky because they are at once everything and nothing.
 They mark the void, and so therefore their potential in infinite.
 Because zero represent no-thingness, they have room to express the eternal.
 Zero is limitless.
 Zero is the Tao.
 Zero is inception; that open indeterminate space that is, but cannot be identified.